Fulfilled living in later life

 Mark Hewett

-The Way We Care Lead - Emmaus House, Harrogate
+Wellbeing & Dementia Lead - Emmaus House, Harrogate

 Read moreless about Mark

 After school Mark joined BT, spending 25 years doing a range of roles.
 Leaving BT, he established his own programme management consultancy spending five years serving differing industry sectors.
 He then led a church for 12 years.
 During 2022 he and his wife felt a sense they should be more involved in serving their local community.
-Whilst looking for a role for his wife, the The Way We Care Lead role at Emmaus House caught his eye - the fit seemed remarkable.
+Whilst looking for a role for his wife, the The Way We Care Lead role (as it was previously known) at Emmaus House caught his eye - the fit seemed remarkable.

 Mark says, "I enjoy the breadth of interaction with our family members, being part of the great team here at Emmaus and learning about dementia.
 Outside of work I enjoy DIY, walking in the Dales and travelling with my wife.
 I love food and cooking and enjoy being part of our local church family."